HL7/fhir-udap-security-ig/input/pagecontent/registration.md

       <td><code>logo_uri</code></td>
       <td><span class="label label-warning">conditional</span></td>
       <td>
         A URL string referencing an image associated with the client application, i.e. a logo.
-If <code>grant_types</code> includes <code>"authorization_code"</code>, client applications <strong>SHALL</strong> include this field, and the authorization server <strong>MAY</strong> display this logo to the user during the authorization process.
+If <code>grant_types</code> includes <code>"authorization_code"</code>, client applications <strong>SHALL</strong> include this field, and the Authorization Server <strong>MAY</strong> display this logo to the user during the authorization process.
 The URL <strong>SHALL</strong> use the https scheme and reference a PNG, JPG, or GIF image file, e.g. <code>"https://myapp.example.com/MyApp.png"</code>
       </td>
     </tr>
     <tr>